Bitcoin-Lebowski/satskids/README.md

 ### What needs to be built for real payments

-The following is planned for a future version:
+**None of the following exists yet.** The following is what a developer would need to build to make real Lightning payments work:

 1. **Invoice generation** — call `POST /api/v1/invoices` on each child's LNbits wallet to generate a real bolt11 invoice and display it as a scannable QR code
 2. **Payment** — call `POST /api/v1/payments` on the parent's LNbits wallet to pay the invoice